otabekoff/dev-docs/blog/posts/vue-3-4.md

 Today we're excited to announce the release of Vue 3.4 "🏀 Slam Dunk"!

 This release includes some substantial internal improvements - most notably a rewritten template parser that is 2x faster, and a refactored reactivity system that makes effect triggering more accurate and efficient.
-It also packs a number of quality-of-life API improvements, including the stabilization of `defineModel` and a new same-name shorthand when binding props.
+It also packs a number of quality-of-life API improvements, including the stabilization of<wbr>`defineModel` and a new same-name shorthand when binding props.

 This post provides an overview of the highlighted features in 3.4.
 For the full list of changes, please consult [the full changelog on GitHub](https://github.com/vuejs/core/blob/main/CHANGELOG.md#340-2023-12-28).